 Mexican tenor Eleazar Rodriguez has received acclaim on both sides of the Atlantic for his vibrant portrayals of leading roles in operas by Donizetti, Rossini, Mozart, Verdi and Wagner.

-In the 17-18 season he returns to English National Opera as Count Almaviva in Rossini’s Il barbiere di Siviglia.
+In the 2017-18 season he returns to English National Opera as Count Almaviva in Rossini’s Il barbiere di Siviglia.
 He also returns to the Badische Staatstheater Karlsruhe for two exciting role debuts: as Roméo in Gounod’s Roméo et Juliette and as Percy in Donizetti’s Anna Bolena.
-He also appears as tenor soloist in staged performances of Orff’s Carmina Burana.
+Furthermore he appears as tenor soloist in staged performances of Orff’s Carmina Burana.

 Mr. Rodriguez starts off the 16-17 season at the Badisches Staatstheater in Karlsruhe with his role debut as Nemorino in a new Jacopo Spirei production of Donizetti’s L’elisir d’amore, a role he also sang at Saarländisches Staatstheater, and as Tebaldo in a revival of Bellini’s I Capuleti e I Montecchi.
 In Karlsruhe he also creates the role of Meisterjünger in the world premiere of Avner Dorman’s Wahnfried, conducted by Justin Brown and directed by Keith Warner, and sings Mozart’s Requiem with the Philharmonisches Orchester Heidelberg.